 1. Talk to your child about what you expect from them during toilet training.
 Explain that they need to use the toilet when they feel the urge to go and that it’s okay to make mistakes.

 2. Make a schedule and stick to it.
-This will help your child know when it’s time to use the toilet and give them a sense of routine.
+This will help your child know when to use the toilet and give them a sense of routine.

 3. Reward your child for using the toilet successfully.
-This could be in the form of praise, stickers, or small treats.
+This could be through praise, stickers, or small treats.
 The rewards can gradually get more significant as their progress increases.
 You can also provide positive reinforcement by rewarding them with extra playtime on the playground or allowing them to pick out a new toy at the store.

 4. Create a chart to track progress.
 Children with autism may not understand how close they reach their goal until there is visual evidence, so create a chart with precise increments of success (such as five stars).